 Tell me about the cows.

 This privileged Black Angus herd lives in absolute cow-heaven.
 Grazing over 4,000 acres of California local, native, and seasonal grasses ONLY.
 These cattle truly live according to nature, receive no supplemental feed whatsoever throughout their lives, and are 100% pasture raised, grass fed, grass finished, and free range.
 I have personally visited the ranch and verified everything that I am telling you - this is what I personally eat and what I feed my family as well.
 These are market steers, averaging 18-24 months and typically weighing around 1,100lbs.

 Loaded question.
 Before I can answer that properly we have to address whole beef 101.
 If you have purchased a whole beef before skip ahead.

 So here's what happens when you order a whole beef: the animal is picked from the ranch in Novato and transported the same day less than 90 miles to the USDA slaughterhouse.
 The slaughterhouse inspects the meat for anything weird, approves, and performs the slaughter.
-The carcass is then transported to Golden Gate Meats (best in the business) for dry aging.
 We hang the beef to dry age for 10 days, which improves flavor and allows natural enzymes to make the meat more tender.
-After dry-aging, the beef is ready for butcher and it's cut into all of the ribeyes, filets, tenderloins, ground beef, etc. As soon as it's been cut, packaged, and chilled, it's ready for pickup (or delivery).
+After dry-aging, the beef is ready for butcher and it's cut into all of the ribeyes, filets, tenderloins, ground beef, etc. As soon as it's been cut, packaged, and flash-frozen, it's ready for delivery.